rpy2/rpy2/doc/rinterface-memorymanagement.rst

 2

-The *named* is 2 to indicate to :program:`R` that *mine* should be copied if a modication of any sort is performed on the object.
+The *named* is 2 to indicate to :program:`R` that *mine* should be copied if a modification of any sort is performed on the object.
 That copy will be local to the scope of the modification within R.